AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 * **[!UICONTROL Service type]**:

-  This parameter is the same as in the external account.
-It is passed to the provider as is.
+  This parameter is passed to the provider as is.

 * **[!UICONTROL Service or program ID]**